tmarkec/Get-it-right/README.md

 - Creating engaging game that users would want to come back and play again
 - Creating user friendly game
 - The game should be fully responsive to be able to be played on different screen sizes.

+## User Experience

+### Target Audience

+- casual gamers
+- people who like to play "chance"games
+- people looking to test their luck skills

+### User Requirements and Expectations

+- A simple and friendly use interface
+- Quick & easy game to play
+- Buttons and functions that work as expected
+- Accesabillity and good design on all screen devices

+### User Stories

+1. As a user, I want to be able to create user name for the game
+2. As a user, I want to test my luck in this game
+3. As a user, I want to be able to pick the numbers both by clicking the mouse and by using the keyboard
+4. As a user, I want to be able to pick only numbers that are in the range of the rules of the game
+5. As a user, I want indication if my guesses were higher or lower than the random pick by computer
+6. As a user, I want to know when I win or lose game and in both cases that winning or loosing number is clearly displayed on the screen
+7. As a user, I want to be able to change my username and start new game